 |02/01/2021 08:51 PM|

 In writing my book, Fanny, A Mansfield Park Story I spent a lot of time studying Jane Austen's amazing original characters from Mansfield Park.
 I wanted to tell my story without changing any of the original characterizations as presented so masterfully by Austen.
 And, I was particularly intrigued by the character of Henry Crawford, who was the most challenging character to write.
 I did not want to create a character of my own imagination and call him Henry Crawford, I wanted my Henry to be recognizable as Austen's Henry.

-Recently in a facebook group discussion about Mansfield Park, it was suggested that Henry Crawford is reviled by most readers.
+Henry Crawford is reviled by most readers.
 He is often described as a womanizer, a narcissist, a cheater, and a manipulator.
 I don't argue with any of those descriptions as there is evidence in the text to support them all.

 He is certainly a manipulator.
 He manipulates girls who didn't think much of him at first because he wasn't good looking, into falling in love with him.
 He is absolutely a narcissist as Austen reminds us repeatedly that he is driven by vanity.
 He recognizes the same vanity in the girls he targets and enjoys not just satisfying his own vanity, but starving theirs.

 As for a womanizer and a cheater, these are more complicated.
 We know he likes to make girls in love with him and as these are usually genteel girls, like the Miss Bertrams, it is unlikely that he has physical relationships with them.
 Certainly, he has physical relations with women, but probably not often with the same women whose feelings he likes to sport with.
 He cannot maintain his reputation in society by acting dishonorably by the young unmarried girls constantly thrown in his way.
 He has an affair with Maria Rushworth in Richmond and thinks it's just a brief fling that he can walk away from.
 Notably, she is now married, which makes it safer as long as he can keep it a secret.
-Clearly he thinks this kind of relationship is okay and he wasn't any less in love with Fanny when he did it, so it is reasonable to conclude he's unlikely to be a faithful husband; but he probably doesn't think he should be bound to a standard of faithfulness and he probably hasn't given it much thought at all.
+Clearly he thinks this kind of relationship is acceptable and he wasn't any less in love with Fanny when he did it, so it is reasonable to conclude he's unlikely to be a faithful husband; but he probably doesn't think he should be bound to a standard of faithfulness and he probably hasn't given it much thought at all.
 He lives in a culture where faithfulness in husbands was not expected and certainly he grew up in a home and with a role model where it was neither practiced nor taught.

-I absolutely love the narrator's juxtaposition between Henry's and Maria's views in chapter 5 that foreshadows later events.
-Henry doesn't want to like Julia because he knows she's still single and his sister wants to make a match -- and he's so not interested in marriage.
+Henry doesn't want to like Julia because he knows she's still single and his sister, Mrs. Grant, is already talking about making a match -- and he's so not interested in marriage.
 He targets Maria instead because she's engaged and no one will form any expectations of him.
 He ends up leading them both on and no one seems to notice but Fanny.